Skip to main content

 There is no single independent audit oversight authority in the Philippines.
 Oversight of auditors is carried out through a shared regulatory framework involving the Professional Regulation Commission (PRC), the Professional Regulatory Board of Accountancy (BOA), the Philippine Institute of Certified Public Accountants (PICPA), and sector-specific regulators.

-The PRC operates under the Office of the President of the Philippines and is responsible for regulating and supervising the practice of all regulated professions, including accountancy.
-The BOA, which operates under the supervision of the PRC pursuant to Republic Act No. 9298, is responsible for the registration, licensing, and accreditation of Certified Public Accountants and audit practitioners, the adoption of auditing and ethical standards, and the oversight of quality assurance and disciplinary arrangements.
+The PRC, which operates under the Office of the President of the Philippines, is responsible for regulating and supervising all regulated professions, including accountancy.
+The BOA, which operates under the supervision of the PRC pursuant to Republic Act No. 9298, is responsible for the registration, licensure, and accreditation of Certified Public Accountants and audit practitioners, the adoption of auditing and ethical standards, and the oversight of quality assurance and investigative and disciplinary arrangements.

-PICPA, as the accredited national professional accountancy organization, supports the implementation of regulatory requirements under delegated authority from the BOA and the PRC, including implementation support for the Quality Assurance Review Program and the conduct of fact-finding activities in investigation and disciplinary matters, subject to regulatory oversight.
+PICPA, as the accredited integrated professional organization for Certified Public Accountants, supports the implementation of regulatory requirements under delegated authority from the BOA and the PRC, including implementation support for the Quality Assurance Review Program and the conduct of fact-finding activities in investigative and disciplinary matters, subject to regulatory oversight.

 • Professional Accountancy Organizations